dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 Increasing the default log level in `dotnet-trace` for `Microsoft-Windows-DotNETRuntime` provider will include additional events in nettrace file giving more details around JIT and loader activities, like all loaded assemblies, loaded types, loaded/JIT:ed methods as well as timing and size metrics, all valuable information when analyzing things like startup performance, size of loaded/JIT:ed methods, time it takes to JIT all, subset or individual methods etc. To instruct `dotnet-trace` to only collect `Microsoft-Windows-DotNETRuntime` events during startup, use one of that startup tracing scenarios as described above, but add the following parameters to `dotnet-trace`, `--clreventlevel verbose --providers Microsoft-Windows-DotNETRuntime`. `Prefview` have build in analyzers for JIT/Loader stats, so either load resulting nettrace file in `Perfview` or analyze file using custom `TraceEvent` parsers.

-#### Trace MonoVM Profiler events during startup.
+### Trace MonoVM Profiler events during startup.

 MonoVM comes with a EventPipe provider mapping most of low-level Mono profiler events into native EventPipe events thought `Microsoft-DotNETRuntimeMonoProfiler`.
-Mainly this provider exists to simplify transition from old MonoVM log profiler over to nettrace, but it also adds a couple of features available in MonoVM profiler as well as ability to take heap shots over EventPipe when running on MonoVM (current dotnet-gcdump is tied to events emitted by CoreCLR GC and not usable on MonoVM).
+Mainly this provider exists to simplify transition from old MonoVM log profiler over to nettrace, but it also adds a couple of features available in MonoVM profiler as well as ability to take heap shots over EventPipe when running on MonoVM (current dotnet-gcdump is tied to events emitted by CoreCLR GC and currently not supported on MonoVM).

-Mono profiler include concept of method profiling and have support for method enter/leave events (per method execution timing).
-This can be used running in JIT/Interpreter mode (for AOT it needs to be passed to MonoVM AOT compiler).
-Profiling enter/leave can produce a large set of events so there might be a risk hitting buffer manager size limits, temporary dropping events.
-This can be mitigated by either increasing buffer manager memory limit or reduce the number of profiled methods.
-Since enter/leave needs method instrumentation it must be enabled when a method is JIT:ed.
+Mono profiler includes the concept of method tracing and have support for method enter/leave events (method execution timing).
+This can be used when running in JIT/Interpreter mode (for AOT it needs to be passed to MonoVM AOT compiler).
+Enable enter/leave can produce a large set of events so there might be a risk hitting buffer manager size limits, temporary dropping events.
+This can be mitigated by either increasing buffer manager memory limit or reduce the number of instrumented methods.
+Since enter/leave needs instrumentation it must be enabled when a method is JIT:ed.

-This can be controlled using a keyword in the MonoProfiler provider, but if an EventPipe session is not running when a method gets JIT:ed using the MonoProfiler provider with keyword enabled, it won't be instrumented and will not emit any enter/leave events.
-0x20000000 will start to capture enter/leave events and 0x40000000000 can be used to enable instrumentation for all methods JIT:ed during lifetime of EventPipe session.
-To make sure all needed methods gets instrumented, runtime should be configured for startup profiling (as described above) and `dotnet-trace` should be run using the following provider configuration, `--providers Microsoft-DotNETRuntimeMonoProfiler:0x40020000000;4`.
+Method tracing can be controlled using a keyword in the MonoProfiler provider, but if an EventPipe session is not running when a method gets JIT:ed, it won't be instrumented and will not fire any enter/leave events.
+0x20000000 will start to capture enter/leave events and 0x40000000000 can be used to enable instrumentation including all methods JIT:ed during lifetime of EventPipe session.
+To make sure all needed methods gets instrumented, runtime should be configured using startup profiling (as described above) and `dotnet-trace` should be run using the following provider configuration, `--providers Microsoft-DotNETRuntimeMonoProfiler:0x40020000000;4`.

 To fully control the instrumentation (not depend on running EventPipe session), there is a MonoVM specific environment variable that can be set: